rfelixallen/inhospitable/README.md

 # inhospitable
 a simple game of survival in a cold wasteland

+TODO
-TODO for Extra Features
+Features
 * Perlin noise map generation
 * Add in Color
-* Play test distance between bunkers and starvation
+* Play test distance between bunkers and starvation Fixes
-* Fixes
-** Prevent Player from starting inside an unwalkable position ** Add in more informative logging
+* Prevent Player from starting inside an unwalkable position
+* Add in more informative logging

 Log
 8/2/15